jschlackman/AirNow/ReadMe.md

 A SmartThings virtual device type handler (DTH) for retrieving air quality data from the U.S. EPA [AirNow API](https://docs.airnowapi.org/).

+## Data Limitations

+Data returned is subject to the [limitations of the AirNow API](https://docs.airnowapi.org/faq#reportingAreaForecasts).
+In addition, this virtual device will only return air quality index (AQI) values below 2000.
+The AirNow API sometimes reports completely erroneous and very high values, so anything above 2000 will be ignored.
+Here's why the cut-off is at that level:

+The [EPA's AQI categories](https://airnow.gov/index.cfm?action=aqi_brochure.index) work on a scale from 0-500.
+Anything above 300 categorized as **Hazardous**, and according to the EPA, such conditions are "extremely rare" in the US and "generally occur only during events such as forest fires".

+Values above 500 are categorized as **Beyond Index**, but have occasionally been reported in extremely polluted areas of China, so they are technically possible.
+It therefore seems prudent to allow for extreme readings, but at the same time set an upper limit beyond which values are considered to be an error.

 ## Setup

 1. If you don't already have one, get an API key for AirNow.